flaviut/nim-by-example/content/content/files.md

 let text = "Cats are very cool!" writeFile("cats.txt", text)
 ```

-This will create a file on the system named `cats.txt` with the contents Cats are very cool!
+This will create a file on the system named `cats.txt` containing "Cats are very cool!"

 We can also write a file line by line using a `File` object and the `writeLine` proc.